flounderK/codebreaker2023/task9/README.md

       }
 ```

 So this command stops `agent` and `unlink`s the file that would normally allow it to restart.
-To be clear, the only reason that I noticed this was because I decided to throw `agent` into `binaryninja` and saw the extra command.
+To be clear, the only reason that I noticed this was because I decided to throw `agent` into `binaryninja` and saw the extra command that ghidra happens to optimize out.

 Structure of the command:
 ```